craigsanders88/MyTestRepo/README.md

 # MyTestRepo
-This is a my first foray into coding....so sorry in advance.
+This is my first foray into coding....so sorry in advance.